gIsaak/LayerDepositionApp/README.md

 - Type0009.md3
 - NkdPTP.dll

-These need to be present in the same folder as the Project executable (.exe with the same name as trhe project), usually located in the /bin folder (or one of its subdirectories)
+These need to be present in the Project Folder, i.e. th same folder as the Project executable (.exe with the same name as trhe project), usually located in the /bin folder (or one of its subdirectories)